lsst-it/ittn-012/index.rst

 Data Adapters
 ^^^^^^^^^^^^^

-This are the escense of the Tables.
+These are the essense of the Tables.
 There are many types (such us CSV Files, Whois for IPs, Ransomware blocklist, among others).
-The Adapters take the input, i.e. source (which fot the matters of this example will be an FQDN), and process is according to the engine you select; so, if you selected "DNS Lookup", it will resolve the FQDN into an IP, or if you select "Randomware blocklist" it will look into an external database and check if the IP is listed there.
+The Adapters take the input, i.e. source (which for this example will be an FQDN), and process is according to the engine you select; so, if you selected "DNS Lookup", it will resolve the FQDN into an IP, or if you select "Randomware blocklist" it will look into an external database and check if the IP is listed there.

 .. _table-DataAdapters: